 Let us plan for an about-50-minute video for each group.
 Talk to me at our meetings

 if this sounds reasonable.
-(It might take a while to upload,
+(The file might take a while to upload,

 so save it on your computer first, then upload to mediaspace.)